-Callout LED State Description running, and one or more modules are not inserted or need replacement.
-One member of a teamed PCIe adapter or Fibre Channel cable has been removed.
-A disk drive is missing from a mirrored pair, either because of physical removal or because it needs replacement.
-Check LEDs of all modules to identify the "System CRU Modules" on page 19.
-Note: After a total system shutdown, the ATTN LED remains in the last state it was in until you remove and restore standby power.
-No request to identify module activated 8 Off UID Solid blu Off To identify, see "Identifying a System or Component" on page 246.
-Solid blue Request to identify module activated; LED illu- minates with DC power or with standby power.
+Callout LED State Description removal or because it needs replacement.
+Check LEDs of all modules to identify the module with a fault.
+For a list of modules, see Note: After a total system shutdown, the ATTN LED remains in the last state it was in until you remove and restore standby power.
+8 UID Off No request to identify module activated (normal operation).
+To identify, see "Identifying a System or Component" on page 299.
+Solid blue Request to identify module activated; LED illuminates with DC power or with standby power.